Advocates for Justice and Peace

 - Sponsored a book study: Wealth of the Poor: How Valuing Every Neighbor Restores Hope in Our Cities, by Larry James.

 - Planted a “Peace Pole” at HCUMC and annual addition of different languages

 - Creation of Peace Bell poles for use in worship services during the Advent season

 - Host a fan drive for clients of Metrocrest Social Services

 - Partnership with a local Mosque for community activities

-The Advocates are co-chaired by Bob Michael and Kathy Amos.
-Meetings are held every second Tuesday of each month at 7:00 p.m. in Room EB 203.
+The Advocates are chaired by Lois Eaton.
+Meetings are held every first Thursday of each month at 6:00 p.m. in Room CC 210.
 Activities and events are announced in the Holy Covenant UMC Newsletter.
 Join us!